Skip to main content

 Mohinga

-Myanmar's unofficial national dish - a fragrant fish noodle soup that serves as breakfast for many locals.
-Made by simmering catfish in a flavorful broth infused with lemongrass, ginger, garlic, and banana tree stems.
-Rice noodles are added and it's garnished with boiled eggs, crispy fritters, and fresh herbs.
-Street vendors sell mohinga from dawn on almost every street corner.
+Myanmar's unofficial national dish, a fish noodle soup that most people eat for breakfast.
+Catfish simmers down with lemongrass, ginger, garlic, and banana tree stem into the broth, then rice noodles go in, topped with boiled egg, crispy fritters, and fresh herbs.
+From dawn you can find it on almost any street corner.

 Laphet Thoke (Tea Leaf Salad)